SWFC Shanghai: Robertson's Structural Triumph Over Crisis and Wind

 Postmodern Safety: The building integrates 8 strategic refuge floors.
 These levels act as high-security zones against fire or seismic events, setting a standard where human protection is intrinsic to the structure.

-Technical Specifications: The SWFC DNA
+Technical Specifications: The DNA of the SWFC

-Design Principal Paul Katz (KPF Architects)
+Principal Architect Paul Katz (KPF Architects)

 Structural Engineer Leslie E. Robertson (LERA)